 If you have any questions regarding this report or concerning your water utility, please contact Kim Smith, Public Services Director, at 5228 South Isabella Road, Mt.
 Pleasant, MI 48858, 989-772-4600 ext.
 224. We want our valued customers to be informed about their water utility.
+We invite public participation in decisions that affect drinking water quality.
 If you want to learn more, please attend any of our regularly scheduled meetings.
 They are held on the second and fourth Wednesday of every month at 7:00 p.m. at the Union Township Hall.
 The Union Township Hall is located at 2010 S. Lincoln Road, Mt.
 Pleasant, MI 48858.

-The Charter Township of Union routinely monitors for constituents in your drinking water according to Federal and State laws.
-This table shows the results of our monitoring for the period of January 1, 2021 to December 31, 2021.
+The Charter Township of Union routinely monitors constituents in your drinking water according to Federal and State laws.
+This table shows the results of our monitoring for the period of January 1, 2024, to December 31, 2024.
 In this table you will find many terms and abbreviations you might not be familiar with.
 To help you better understand these terms we've provided the following definitions: